There is a lot to love about integrated marketing – not just for you, but also for your customers.

 So, what exactly is integrated marketing?

-Another way of putting it is that integrated marketing creates a unified and seamless way for a customer to experience and interact with a brand.
+Another way of putting it is that integrated marketing creates a unified and seamless way for a customer to experience and interact with a brand identity.
 This results in the brand’s message being consistent and synchronised across all channels – whether traditional, digital or otherwise.

-Segmented marketing might involve using multiple different channels to convey brand messages, without a common goal and unified communications framework across those media, the brand message becomes fragmented.
-For example, a billboard or brochure might communicate a brand message which has little or no connection to brand messages delivered through another medium, such as email or digital display advertising, resulting in a lack of consistency and coherence for customers.
-At best this can be confusing, at worst it can erode brand trust.
+Segmented marketing campaigns and strategies might involve using multiple different channels to convey brand messages, without a common goal and unified communications framework across those media, the brand message becomes fragmented.
+For example, a billboard ad or brochure might communicate a brand message which has little or no connection to brand messages delivered through another medium, such as email or digital display advertising, resulting in a lack of consistency and coherence for customers.
+At best this can be confusing for the identity of the brand, at worst it can erode brand trust.

 Importantly: it just works